-- White Vermonters have the lowest (31%-40%) up to date vaccination rates in Essex county, while the rates are as high as 61%-70% in five counties. - The lowest up to date vaccination rate for Hispanic Vermonters (21%-31%) is in Essex county, while their rates are as high as 81%-90% in both Addison and Lamoille counties. - Non-Hispanic Vermonters have the lowest (31%-40%) up to date vaccination rates in Essex county, while the rates are as high as 61%-70% in five counties.
+- Multiracial Vermonters have a wide range of up to date vaccination rates across Vermont counties, from a low of 31%-40% in Orange, Windham and Windsor counties to a high of >90% in Chittenden county. - White Vermonters have the lowest (31%-40%) up to date vaccination rates in Essex county, while the rates are as high as 61%-70% in five counties. - The lowest up to date vaccination rate for Hispanic Vermonters (41%-50%) is in Caldeonia county, while their rates are as high as 81%-90% in Addison, Chittenden and Lamoille counties. - Non-Hispanic Vermonters have the lowest (31%-40%) up to date vaccination rates in Essex county, while the rates are as high as 61%-70% in five counties.